jiangwenyuan/nuster/README.md

 ### name

 Define a name for this cache-rule.
+It will be used in cache manager API, it does not have to be unique, but it might be a good idea to make it unique. cache-rule with same name are treated as one.

 ### key KEY